Live Updates arrow

 5. BRAVA for the East Hampshire Catchment

 The Baseline Risk and Vulnerability Assessment (BRAVA) is an important step in the development of our DWMP.
-This assessment helps us understand current system performance and future vulnerabilities.
+It helps us understand current system performance and future vulnerabilities.
 This means that we can identify the investment needed to manage and reduce the risks to band 0 (no significant level of risk).

 The output of the BRAVA shows: